-But elimination of duplicate facilities and redundancy of routes and reducing on-hand inventory often means an increase in risk.
-The very elimination of duplication and redundancy needed to create cost efficient supply chains also tends to increase the numbers and the effects of supply chain points of failure.
-This is because the lack of redundancy limits the options for responding to unexpected supply chain disruptions.
+BUT elimination of duplicate facilities and redundancy of routes and reducing on-hand inventory often means an increase in risk.
+The very elimination of duplication and redundancy needed to create cost efficient supply chains also tends to increase the numbers and effects of supply chain risk points.
+This is because the lack of redundancy limits options for responding to unexpected supply chain disruptions.

-In your supply chain model, efficiency needs to be carefully balanced with responsiveness in order to properly manage risk in the environments where your supply chain operates.
-And the balance between the two is always evolving.
+In your supply chain design and operations, efficiency needs to be carefully balanced with responsiveness in order to properly manage risk in the environments where your supply chain operates.
+And the balance between the two is always evolving as that environment changes.

 EFFICIENCY versus RESPONSIVENESS

-Many supply chains now operate in volatile, uncertain, complex and ambiguous (VUCA) environments.
-In such environments, risk assessment and creation of appropriate supply chain contingency plans is an on-going process, not a one-time or annual event.
+Many supply chains now operate in volatile, uncertain, complex, and ambiguous (VUCA) environments.
+In such environments forecasts are less reliable because changes can occur suddenly and unexpectedly.
+So risk assessment and creation of appropriate supply chain contingency plans is an on-going process in VUCA environments, not just a one-time or annual event.
 This risk assessment and planning process is illustrated in the four steps shown below.

 In this way, supply chain models are continuously evolving as supply chain risks evolve.
 And contingency plans benefit from the input of a wide group of people with relevant and valuable experience.

 Advanced supply chain modeling and risk assessment services are provided by SCM Globe and our consulting partners.
-Find out more by inquiring at firstname.lastname@example.org
+Find out more on our SCM Globe Services page, or by inquiring at firstname.lastname@example.org